 What can capsules do really well?

-They guarantee easy preparation using pre-portioned coffee in conjunction with the appropriate machine.
+They guarantee easy preparation of pre-portioned coffee in combination with the appropriate machine.

-The criticism of capsules, regarding what they can't do, often goes like this: Capsules don't make proper espresso.
-They're expensive compared to bean coffee and only produce waste.
+Criticism of capsules, what they can't do, often sounds like this: capsules don't make real espresso.
+They are expensive compared to bean coffee and only produce waste.

 The capsule was invented more than 40 years ago by Nestlé engineer Eric Favre and successfully marketed by the same company.
-Everyone knows the success story by now.
-I recommend watching the DOK program on Swiss television; starting at minute 32, you'll be taken directly to Eric Favre's contribution .
+Everyone now knows its success story.
+I recommend the DOK broadcast from Swiss television, from minute 32 it goes directly to Eric Favre's contribution.

-But Nespresso is no longer the only provider – Nespresso clones and proprietary systems can be found everywhere.
-Due to the complex production process, it was primarily large companies that offered capsules in their product range in the past.
-However, two things are currently changing : more and more small roasters are offering their coffee in capsules, and there are signs that specialty roasters are also no longer averse to coffee capsules.
+However, Nespresso has long ceased to be the only provider - Nespresso clones and proprietary systems can be found everywhere.
+Due to the elaborate production, in the past it was mainly large providers who had capsules in their product range.
+However, two things are currently changing here - more and more small roasters are offering their coffee in capsules, and there are signs that even specialty roasters are no longer averse to coffee capsules.

 What makes the coffee capsule system so successful?
-Freshness, grind size, simplicity, reproducibility
+Freshness, grind, simplicity, reproducibility

-The capsule system is probably so successful because it allows all coffee lovers to extract a consistent cup quality in an intuitive way at the touch of a button, without any prior knowledge of coffee preparation.
+The capsule system is probably so successful because it allows all coffee lovers to extract a consistent cup quality at the touch of a button in an intuitive way, and this without any prior knowledge of coffee preparation.

 Patrizio Frigeri

-Saeco already had this ambition when it invented the fully automatic coffee machine.
-When people began making espresso at home, resourceful engineers came along and wanted to simplify the grinding and extraction processes for the consumer.
+SAECO already had this claim when the automatic coffee machine was invented.
+When people started preparing espresso at home, ingenious engineers came along and wanted to simplify the processes of grinding and extracting for the consumer.

-The capsule system goes one step further than fully automatic coffee machines, relieving the consumer of the grinding task , thus solving several problems: first, there's no stale coffee due to packages being opened too long, and second, it eliminates the need to adjust the optimal grind size.
+The capsule system goes one step further than the automatic machine, namely, it takes over the grinding from the consumer and thus solves several problems: firstly, there is no stale coffee due to packaging that has been open for too long, and secondly, the adjustment of the optimal grind size is no longer necessary.
 This is already determined by the capsule filler.

-The grind setting on fully automatic coffee machines isn't always ideal depending on the bean variety, and the adjustment options are usually limited to a few levels.
-The capsule arrives perfectly sealed in an airtight container, "freshly roasted."
+The grind size in automatic machines is not always ideal depending on the type of bean, and the adjustability is usually limited to a few settings.
+The capsule arrives perfectly sealed in an airtight container, "freshly roasted" to the customer.

-Below I describe the sequence of steps in the life of a capsule, from green coffee to trash.
+Below, I describe the sequence of steps in the life of a capsule, from green coffee to waste.

 Green coffee & roasting of coffee capsules

-Similar to other coffee products, capsules can be used in single-origin coffee or as a blend.
-The coffee is generally roasted a bit darker than for a portafilter machine , because the extraction time with a capsule is short, and as much coffee as possible should be extracted from the grounds in this time.
+For capsules, as with other coffee products, the coffee can be single-origin or a blend.
+The coffee is generally roasted a little darker than for a portafilter machine, because the extraction with the capsule is short, and as much coffee as possible should be dissolved from the grounds during this time.

 Filling and packaging of coffee capsules

-After roasting, the coffee is allowed to settle for a while to release gases.
-The beans are then filled into capsules under oxygen-free conditions.
-The fill weight is usually between 5 and 6 grams.
-After filling, the capsule is sealed with a foil seal.
+After roasting, the coffee is allowed to rest for degassing.
+Then the beans are filled into capsules under exclusion of oxygen.
+The filling weight is usually between 5 and 6 grams.
+After filling, the capsule is sealed with a film.

 Delivery

-The capsule coffee arrives pre-packaged in a carton containing 10 to 20 capsules.
-Some capsules are also packaged in a so-called single-flow pack .
-This often indicates that the capsule itself is not airtight, and a protective plastic sleeve is intended to compensate for this.
+The capsule coffee comes pre-packaged in an outer box of 10 to 20 capsules to the consumer.
+Some capsules are still wrapped in a so-called single flow pack.
+This often indicates that the capsule itself is not airtight and a plastic protective cover is intended to compensate for this.

-As a consumer, you should avoid such capsules in order to generate unnecessary packaging material and to ensure that you receive a good quality cup of coffee with the necessary “freshness”.
+As a consumer, such capsules should be avoided in order to prevent unnecessary packaging material and to ensure that a good quality cup of coffee with the necessary "freshness" is obtained.

-Ideally, the consumer places the capsule in the coffee machine as soon as possible.
-This usually requires turning on by pressing a button.
-The heating time of the heater (thermoblock) is typically no more than 30 seconds.
+For the consumer, the capsule ideally goes into the coffee machine as soon as possible.
+This usually has to be switched on by pressing a button.
+The heating time of the heater (thermoblock) is normally no more than 30 seconds.

-Future technologies will no longer require heating of aluminum, so-called massless heaters (known as instant heaters).
+Future technologies will no longer require heating aluminum, so-called mass-free heaters (known as instant heaters).

 When the capsule is inserted into the brewing chamber, the chamber usually has to be closed with a lever.
-When closing the brewing chamber, the capsule is pierced, but the piercing systems vary .
-Some pierce only the pump side first, while others, for patent reasons, also lightly pierce the outlet side.
+When closing the brewing chamber, the capsule is pierced, but the systems differ in how they pierce it.
+Some pierce only on the pump side first, others, for patent reasons, also lightly pierce on the spout side.

-A distinction is also made between whether the piercer is pierced with one or more so-called needles.
-Each development has its own background as to how the piercer is pierced.
-In most cases, people were convinced that a certain arrangement of needles and capsule shape would produce the best capsule coffee in the cup.
+A distinction is also made as to whether one or more so-called needles are used to pierce.
+Each development has its own background on how the piercing is done.
+Most of the time, a certain arrangement of needles and capsule shape was believed to result in the best capsule coffee in the cup.

-At the touch of a button, you can now start the extraction.
-There are different systems here, too, but most allow the user to choose between a short or long cup, or between different volumes (Dolce Gusto).
+Extraction can now be started at the touch of a button.
+Here too, there are different systems, but usually the user can choose between a short or long cup or between different volumes (Dolce-Gusto).

 Extraction in progress

-The extraction process begins, the water flows into the capsule, and the coffee is pre-brewed.
-As soon as sufficient pressure is built up in the capsule, the foil at the bottom of the capsule bursts, and the coffee flows into the cup.
+Extraction starts, water flows into the capsule and pre-brews the coffee.
+As soon as enough pressure builds up in the capsule, the foil at the bottom of the capsule bursts in a targeted manner and the coffee flows into the cup.

 Why does capsule coffee produce so much crema?
-It's primarily due to the carbon dioxide ( CO2 ) still present in the coffee from the roasting process, which has nowhere to go—it remains in high concentrations in the capsule.
-Similar to ground coffee, the fresher the coffee, the more crema you get in your cup.
-Additionally, during extraction, turbulent currents around the pierced foil promote crema formation.
+Mainly due to the carbon dioxide (CO2) that is still present in the coffee from the roasting process and has nowhere to go – it remains in high concentration in the capsule.
+Analogous to bean coffee, the fresher the coffee, the more crema you get in the cup.
+In addition, there are turbulent flows during extraction around the pierced foil, which support crema formation.

 Capsule ejection

-To eject the capsule, you open the brewing chamber, which releases the capsule and ejects it into a container.
-There are also systems on the market where you remove the capsule holder and eject the capsule separately outside the machine.
+To eject the capsule, the brewing chamber is opened, which releases the capsule and ejects it into a container.
+There are also systems on the market where the capsule holder is removed and the capsule is ejected separately outside the machine.

 Waste

 The machine's container is emptied after about six uses.
-The capsule then goes into the incinerable waste bin or, more recently, into the green waste bin.
+Now the capsule goes into the combustible waste or, increasingly, into the organic waste bin.

-In popular parlance, especially in Switzerland, one receives a "Nespresso."
-For many, the coffee is simply called that because "Nespresso" has now become the name for a distinct preparation category: the category of coffee preparation using pre-portioned coffee in a capsule.
+Colloquially, especially in Switzerland, one gets a "Nespresso".
+For many, the coffee is simply called that because by now "Nespresso" indeed stands for its own preparation category, the category of preparing coffee with pre-portioned coffee in a capsule.

-If you consider this as a category, you won’t be tempted to compare the “Nespresso” with a drink made from a portafilter.
+If one considers this as a category, then one is not tempted to compare (or have to compare) the "Nespresso" with a beverage from a portafilter.

 It makes sense to compare capsules with capsules.
-Just as there are significant differences between espressos from portafilter machines, the quality of capsule coffee varies enormously.
-Some roasters invest their energy in capsule technology, neglecting quality coffee.
-Others, on the other hand, aren't yet able to offer flawless technology, but strive to bring complex flavor to the capsule.
+Just as there are significant differences in espresso from a portafilter machine, the quality of capsule coffee varies enormously.
+There are roasters who invest their energy in capsule technology, neglecting quality coffee in the process.
+Others, however, cannot yet offer flawless technology but try to bring complex flavors into the capsule.

-Back to the point of what ends up in the cup as extraction.
-Of the 5g of coffee in the capsule, you get 4% of dissolved solids in the extracted liquid of around 25 grams in a regular short coffee.
-This results in an extraction of exactly 20%, the desired level in the coffee world.
-However, the default setting for most capsule machines is at least 40ml per cup, which then dilutes the beverage.
-However, each user can determine the amounts, or rather the volume of the beverage, themselves.
-In this case, it's worth keeping the extraction shorter.
+Back to the point of what comes into the cup as extraction.
+From the 5g of coffee in the capsule, you get 4% dissolved solids in the extracted liquid of about 25 grams for a regular short coffee.
+This results in an extraction of exactly 20%, the target value in the coffee world.
+However, the default setting on most capsule machines is at least 40ml per cup, which then dilutes the beverage again.
+However, all users can determine the quantities, or the volume of the beverage, themselves.
+Here it is worthwhile to keep the extraction shorter.

-The aromas and flavors vary depending on the bean variety and roast level.
-They range from floral, berry, and acidic notes of a single-origin Ethiopian from the market leader to chocolatey, nutty, and sweet notes of an Arabica blend from a small Zurich roastery.
+Aromas and taste vary depending on the bean type and roast level.
+From floral, berry, and acidic of a single-origin Ethiopian from the market leader, to chocolatey, nutty, and sweet of an Arabica blend from a small Zurich roastery.

 Which capsule systems are available on the market?